-Israeli resident companies are generally subject to corporate tax, currently at the rate of 23% (in 2017 the corporate tax rate was 24%).
-However, the effective tax rate payable by a company that derives income from a Benefited Enterprise or a Preferred Enterprise (as discussed below) may be considerably less.
+Israeli resident companies are generally subject to corporate tax, currently at the rate of 23% (in 2018 the corporate tax rate was also 23%).
+However, the effective tax rate payable by a company that derives income from a Benefited Enterprise or a Preferred Enterprise (as defined below) may be considerably less.

 Capital gains derived by an "Israeli resident company" are subject to tax at the prevailing corporate tax rate.
-Under Israeli tax legislation, a corporation will be considered as an "Israeli resident company" if it meets one of the following: (i) it was incorporated in Israel or (ii) the control and management of its business are exercised in Israel.
+Under Israeli tax legislation, a corporation will be considered as an "Israeli resident company" if (i) it was incorporated in Israel or (ii) the control and management of its business are exercised in Israel.